Menu

 Take your time and be thorough

-Don’t worry if you’re not 100% sure when you initially choose your course preferences – you will be able to change your preferences as many times as you like during the Change of Preference period later in the year.
-But remember, it’s never too early to get started on your research.
+Don’t worry if you’re not 100% sure when you initially choose your course preferences.
+You will be able to change your preferences as many times as you like during the Change of Preference period later in the year.

 explore more